framps/raspiBackupDoc/en/src/faq.md

 During a backup, only what is on the storage medium is backed up and not what is still in the main memory.

-Unfortunately, it is not possible to stop the system regularly and automatically.
-If all active services such as mysql, samba, nfs, Owncloud, web server and all other active services are always stopped before the backup to avoid data inconsistencies, the backup can be used to restore the Raspi. be used to restore the Raspi.
+Unfortunately, it is not possible to backup a Raspberry automatically without a lot of effort.
+But if all active services such as mysql, samba, nfs, owncloud, web server and all other active services are always stopped before the backup to avoid data inconsistencies, the backup can be used to restore the Raspberry.
 If the services are not stopped, there is a high probability that the backup will become inconsistent.
 For this purpose, the parameters `-a` and `-o` are used to specify the corresponding stop and start commands before and after the backup.
 See also [FAQ18](#faq18) on this.